Article at a Glance:

 Also, Re-Lyte isn’t sweet like other electrolyte powders, which is perfect for fasters.
 Did you know that a sweet taste on your tongue can trigger higher blood sugar even if the sweetness came from a zero-calorie sweetener?
 That’s because your body is trained to respond to sweetness with higher blood sugar, and even low-cal sweeteners can trick it into doing exactly that.

 Our unflavored Re-Lyte is for the most serious fasters who don’t mind (or kind of love) a salty taste sensation.
 It’s zero calorie with no additives or frilly flavors.
-For those who want something a little more palate-friendly, we have flavored Re-Lyte in mixed berry and lemon lime.
+For those who want something a little more palate-friendly, we have a wide variety of flavored Re-Lyte.
 The flavored Re-Lyte does contain calories, but only five per serving.
 So, it’s still safe to drink when you want to keep your body in ketosis.

 Put simply, Redmond Re-Lyte is a sports drink for people who don’t do sports drinks.
 It refuels electrolytes like traditional sports drinks.
 But unlike traditional sports drinks, Re-Lyte lives up to Redmond Life (and your) standards: Simple, Clean, Real.
 And with zero and very low-calorie options, it’s the best answer to the age-old electrolyte dilemma so many fasters face.